Go the Fuck to Sleep: Summary

-Go the Fuck to Sleep is written as a "children's book for adults".
-While its writing is in the style of classic children's bedtime stories, it includes the parent's language as commentary on the tricks used by Mansbach's daughter to avoid having to go to bed.
-The narrator advises the child that other animals have gone to sleep already including cats and lambs, and asks the child to "Please go the fuck to sleep".
-As the pleading progresses, the narrator begins to grow more upset, decrying himself as a parent, then eventually falling asleep himself.
-He wakes to find his child asleep, then quietly exits to watch a movie with his spouse.
-Unfortunately, a beep from the microwave wakes up their child again.
+Go the Fuck to Sleep is written in the style of classic children's bedtime stories, but geared towards exasperated parents rather than children.
+The narrator tries to coax his child to sleep to by pointing out other creatures, such as cats, whales, and eagles, that have already gone to bed.
+As the book progresses, the narrator begins to despair about his parenting skills before finally falling asleep himself.
+He awakens to find his child peacefully sleeping, then quietly exits to watch a film with his spouse.
+Unfortunately, a beep from the microwave jolts the child awake.

 Publication history

 Go the Fuck to Sleep was subject to an unintended viral marketing campaign after PDF copies of the book, presumably from advance copies sent to booksellers, were distributed via email.
 While the book was originally scheduled for release in October 2011, by the end of April the book had hit No. 2 on Amazon.com's bestseller list, and by May 12 the book was No. 1.
 In the meantime, the publishing date was moved up to June, and the publisher increased its first printing to 150,000 copies.
 Akashic, which acknowledged the importance of social media in popularizing the book ("it's a miracle from the heavens for us"), is trying to prevent copyright infringement of the book.
 The book's title on the cover had the letters "uc" in the word "fuck" hidden by a full moon, while the book's text includes the full word.
 The rights for the United Kingdom and the Commonwealth were acquired by Canongate.
 The film rights have been optioned by Fox 2000.

 The audiobook company Audible.com published an audiobook version of Go the Fuck to Sleep, narrated by Samuel L. Jackson.
 The CD's total running time is just over 7 minutes, which includes an unabridged reading of the book by Jackson, a brief introductory monologue by Jackson explaining why he decided to record the book, and approximately 2 minutes' worth of introductory and legal matter (spoken copyright notice, etc.).
 The actual reading of the manuscript by Jackson runs approximately 4 1/2 minutes.
 It was a finalist for the 2012 Audie Award for Audiobook of the Year and Audie Award for Humor.